 To accomplish this endeavor, architectural technicians often use computer-aided design and drafting (CADD) software to help with construction, costs, measurements, and other necessary technical data.
 CADD programs, such as Autodesk's multipurpose design program AutoCAD, allow technicians to quickly draft the appropriate documents, allowing for changes to be made, as necessary.

 Many designers use CADD software for drafting and design, though traditional hand-drawn technical sketches are still used to quickly understand building designs and features.
 In some cases, an architect might design an entire project using pencil and paper drawings, requiring the technician to digitize the prints and turn them into workable guidelines.

 Salary Information for Architectural Technicians

-According to PayScale.com, architectural technicians made a median annual salary of $45,781 in 2016.
+According to PayScale.com, architectural technicians made a median annual salary of $50,380 in 2019.
 Salaries often depended on the industry and location of workers.
-According to the BLS, architectural and civil drafters working in Alaska, Texas, Connecticut, California, and Massachusetts earned more per year than their peers in other states.
+According to the BLS, architectural and civil drafters working in District of Columbia, Illinois, Maryland, Connecticut and California earned more per year than their peers in other states.